-Osteoporosis is a disease of the bones.
+Osteoporosis is a degenerative disease of the bones, meaning it gets worse as it progresses.
 It can result in losing bone density, making too little bone, or both.

-The National Osteoporosis Foundation reports 54 million Americans have osteoporosis or low bone mass, which increases the risk of developing osteoporosis.
-The disease affects women more than men, and is most common in people over the age of 50.
+The National Osteoporosis Foundation reports 54 million Americans have osteoporosis or low bone mass (which increases the risk of developing osteoporosis).
+The disease affects women about twice as often as men, and is most common in people over the age of 50.

 - Rheumatoid Arthritis